sercankulcu/sercankulcu.github.io/_teoman/2000-12-19-populer-olmak-bir-harika.md

 The Teoman of late 2000 has learned something more complicated:

 **you can become popular without deciding to become someone else.**

----

-### Source Note

-**Date:** 19 December 2000
-**Original title:** *Popüler Olmak Bir Harika*
-**Original publication:** Not yet independently confirmed
-**Interviewer:** Not yet independently confirmed
-**Document type:** Interview
-**Verification:** Archived transcription
-**Confidence:** Medium

-A transcription dated 19 December 2000 survives in the *Teoman Röportajları* archive under the title *Popüler Olmak Bir Harika*.
-The text discusses Teoman's popularity, musical identity, awards and the relationship between rock and pop during the highly successful *Onyedi* period.

-An authoritative original newspaper or magazine page has not yet been located in an accessible digital archive.
-The date, title and interview content are therefore currently supported by the surviving archival transcription rather than by a directly verified primary publication.

-*This page is an archival summary and commentary.
-It does not reproduce the original interview in full.*